Bylaws

 1. Other Committees.
 Other committee chairs may be appointed by the chair with the approval of the management board.
 Appointment of committee members will be the responsibility of the committee chair.

 1. Responsibility.
 Reports, recommendations, or other actions by appointed committees, other than the nominating committee, shall be subject to the approval of the management board.
-After such approval, the secretary-treasurer of the division shall report appropriately to the executive director of the Society if the attention or action of the Council is required.
+After such approval, the secretary-treasurer of the PGD shall report appropriately to the executive director of the Society if the attention or action of the Council is required.
 Appointed committees shall present annual reports which shall be summarized in the annual report of the management board.

 1. Tenure.
-Committee appointments shall expire at the close of the next annual meeting of the division, unless otherwise specified.
+Committee appointments shall expire at the close of the next annual meeting of the PGD, unless otherwise specified.
 Vacancies on committees may be filled by interim appointment at any time by the committee chair.
 Committee members may be reappointed for up to three consecutive terms.

 ARTICLE VII